ilhamellyakhahar/dp-terraform/README.md

 terraform/
 ├── bootstrap/        # Initial setup (VNet, Subnet, RG, Storage Account) ├── environments/
-│   ├── dev/          # Deploys VM using reusable modules
+│   ├── dev/          # Deploys VM and disk using reusable modules │   └── security/     # Creates and associates NSG to Subnet ├── modules/
-│   └── security/     # Creates and associates NSG to Subnet ├── modules/
+│   ├── vm/           # VM module used by environments/dev
-│   └── vm/           # VM module used by environments/dev
+│   └── disk/         # Disk module used by environments/dev
 ```

 ---